Personal Strengths List: 30 Examples for Job Interviews

 25. Research and Data Analysis

 Also, once you gather new material from your research, you can put it all together to see the big picture.
-Analytical skills are important to employers because they show that you can find solutions to problems and make decisions based on past results on what actions to take next.
+Analytical skills are essential to employers because they show that you can find solutions to problems and make decisions based on past results on what actions to take next.

 26. Attention to Detail